 The percentage of residents that report talking to their neighbors every day or a few times a week.

 Talking with neighbors is one element of building a strong community.
 Neighbors who talk and know each other are more likely to look out for one another, share information about crime and safety, and act together if problems arise.
 People report feeling safer when they know their neighbors.

 How is Arkansas doing?

-In 2013, the proportion of Arkansas residents who reported frequently talking with their neighbors was 38%, similar to the national level, and down from 40% in 2008.
+In 2017, the proportion of Arkansas residents who reported frequently talking or spending time with their neighbors was 33%, similar to the national level, and down from 40% in 2008.
 The national level decreased by more than the state in that same time period.

 Hispanics' connection to their neighbors was low, with only 30% of Hispanics reporting that they frequently talk with their neighbors, compared to 38% of blacks and whites.